chart-sg/lift_kone_adapter/README.md

 Soft means door holding ends automatically by door sensor if anyone passes through.
 (Max: 30 seconds)

+Notes:
-Note: Hard time will be counted first, then followed by soft time.
+1. Hard time will be counted first, then followed by soft time.
+2. If you want to set longer than 40 seconds, then you will need to send multiple door holding command (each with a max of 10s + 30s = 40s).

 ## Run the lift adapter